 - Being loving sometimes requires extraordinary patience.

 - Being loving is constructive.
-It’s making something good and positive and useful out of the emotional pile of rubble that feels like the remains of a relationship.
+It is making something good, positive, and useful out of the emotional pile of rubble that feels like the remains of a relationship.

-- Being loving isn’t about ownership.
-Sometimes we feel suffocated by the overwhelming neediness of the one to whom we’re being loving.
-We are – and remain – our own selves.
+- Being loving is not about ownership.
+Sometimes we feel suffocated by the overwhelming neediness of the one toward whom we are being loving.
+We are and remain our own true selves.

 - Being loving is about humility.
-It’s dying to our own self-interest, at least for a while.
+It is dying to our own self-interest, at least for a while.

 - Being loving is about good manners.
-We’re kind, polite, and respectful, even if our urge might be to act and speak in a way that’s less than our best self.
+We are kind, polite, and respectful, even if our urge might be to act, respond, or speak in a way that is less than our best self.

 - Being loving requires that we concede our hyper-sensitivity to the moment.
 We give of ourselves from the grace of who we are.

-- Being loving isn’t about record-keeping, especially of the perceived failures and wrongs of another.
+- Being loving is not about keeping a record of the perceived failures and wrongs of another.

 - Being loving is about endurance, trust, and hope.

-Whether we give ourselves an A+ for being loving, or just barely pass with a D-, this is the love that’s able to release - with prayer and over time - every trace of residual resentment, ill-will, and injustice, whether imagined or real, that does nothing more or less than tarnish our own soul.
-And though there may never be a final resolution of what it is we’re feeling as we grieve, we move forward when we work to understand and free our spirit of all that’s diminishing to our own heart and soul.
-This is the blessing, the power of being “truly loving”.
+Whether we give ourselves high marks for being loving, or just barely scrape by, over time, this is the love that enables us to release every trace of residual resentment, built-up ill-will, and every injustice—large or small, imagined or real—that does nothing more or less than tarnish our own soul.
+And though there may never be a final resolution to what we’re feeling, as we pray and work to free our spirit of all that diminishes our heart and soul, we move forward.
+This is the blessing, indeed the power of being “truly loving”.